erdikusdemir/smarthome-wifi-remote/README.md

 4.4.
 Deploy the node and everything should works.

 # To do list:
-Sometimes, during booting, remote can not collect the Json messages from Node-red and creates a blank page.
+1. Sometimes, during booting, remote can not collect the Json messages from Node-red and creates a blank page.
-Button of the encoder can not sense fast pushes.
+2. Button of the encoder can not sense fast pushes.
 Cycle of the main loop is not fast enough.
 I will try interrupt.
-Case design is too bulky.
+3. Case is too bulky.

 # Limitations:
 The number of an item is fixed to 20 because of code restrictions but it is possible to increase inside the Arduino code.